dvberkel/backgammon-doubling-cube/README.md

 # backgammon-doubling-cube
-An openscad doubling cube used in Backgammon
+An openscad doubling cube used in Backgammon.